Identity Records tasks

 When constructing a Studio workflow, an Identity Report task can draw input data from a Document Report or Autofill task, information extracted from a Profile Data Capture task or from any global workflow input data that has been configured in the Studio Workflow Builder.

 Mandatory input data required to run an Identity Enhanced report include the applicant's first and last name, date of birth and address.
 The address object (nested inside the applicant object) should include building number, street, town, postcode, state (mandatory in the US only.
 In some other countries, province or region may be required to access certain data sources) and country (a 3-letter ISO code).
-For Identity Enhanced reports specifically, you can alternatively provide addresses in the form line1
+For Identity Enhanced reports specifically, you can alternatively provide addresses in the form line1, line2 and line3.

 Below you will find an illustrated example of a Studio workflow running an Identity Enhanced report: